NeilWP/SUSTINA_CAB/003 DETAILED SPECIFICATIONS IS09001/Z- Data Entites/Z-03 CorporateEntity_Internal_Classification.md

 ```

 ## Core Details
-The **[Entity].[Internal_Classification]** table is a **segmentation layer** designed to break down a single legal entity into multiple reporting or functional units (e.g., divisions, departments, offices).
+The **[Entity].[CorporateEntity_Internal_Classification]** table is a **segmentation layer** designed to break down a single legal entity into multiple reporting or functional units (e.g., divisions, departments, offices).
 It is built to capture the flexible, internal reporting view required by management.

 **Key Characteristics and Data Fields**
 The table structure focuses on creating flexible, many-to-many-like links between the legal entity and its reporting segments.